mozilla/activate.mozilla.community/_pages/roadmap.md

 # Roadmap

-In this page we describe the past, current and future activities that we have in this site.
+In this page we describe the past, current and future activities that we have on this site.
 If you have feedback, questions or suggestions please [chime in this topic](#).

-*Note that this plan is in constant change and evolution.*
+*Note that this roadmap is in constant change and evolution.*

 * TOC
 {:toc}